olya-ibragimova/cp-like/README.md

-# Simple Crystal Plasticity Model
+# Simple Crystal Plasticity like Model

 This project is to demonstrate a simple crystal-plasticity-like material behaviour algorithm.
 Power-law hardening model is used in this project.
+Texture change is not accounted for in this algorithm.